ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

   `ska_frontend` service
 - "/backend" to `ska_server`: any http path that starts with "/backend" is redirected to `ska_server` service
-- "/iam" to `Keycloak`:: any http path that starts with "/iam" is redirected to `Keycloak` service
+- "/iam" to `Keycloak`: any http path that starts with "/iam" is redirected to `Keycloak` service

 == Development Lifecycle and Deployment